jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.2.5 ExtractRasterValuesAtPoints

-Extracts the values of raster(s) at vector point locations..
+Extracts the values of raster(s) at vector point locations.

 *Parameters*: